Page last updated on: April 5th, 2021

 When Apollo found this out, he challenged the Satyr to a musical contest.
-The victor of the contest would do whatever he wished with the loser and the judges of the contest would be the Muses, the Greek goddesses of Art and Science.
+The winner of the contest would do as he pleased with the loser, and the judges of the contest would be the Muses, the Greek goddesses of Art and Science.

 First Marsyas played his flute and the tune was wonderful.
 Then it was Apollo's turn.
 Apollo played notes full of harmony with his lyre and his voice was heavenly, captivating everything around him.

 Then Apollo played his lyre upside down and asked Marsyas to do the same, but Marsyas was unable to do so.
 So Apollo was declared the winner of the contest... and the punishment he chose for Marsyas was severe: Apollo hung Marsyas over a pine tree and skinned him.